-Presumably, Congress included the $50 million test as part of the initial enactment of Code Section 1202 in 1993 because its goal was to encourage the flow of capital to small businesses.[i]
-Unfortunately, the $50 million limitation hasn’t been increased since 1993, in spite of the fact that the aggregate inflation rate from 1993 to 2020 was 83.65%, meaning that to stay even, the $50 million limit would need to be raised to $91,825,000 using 2020 dollars.
+Presumably, Congress adopted the $50 Million Test as part of the initial enactment of Section 1202 because the goal was to encourage the flow of capital to small businesses.[iv]
+Unfortunately, the $50 million aggregate gross assets limitation hasn’t been increased since 1993, in spite of the fact that the aggregate inflation rate from 1993 through 2021 is 88.35%.
+In 2021 dollars, the $50 million aggregate gross assets limitation would need to be raised to $94,175,000 to stay even with inflation.

 How the $50 Million Test Works

-Section 1202 does not provide that the “value” of services contributed in exchange for stock being tested should be included in the $50 million calculation.
-Excluding services from the calculation is consistent with the fact that amounts paid for services are generally not capitalized and would not show up on a tax-based asset side balance sheet constructed for purposes of running the Section 1202 “aggregate gross assets” test.
+Section 1202 does not provide that the “value” of services contributed in exchange for stock being tested should be included in the post-contribution $50 Million Test calculation.
+Excluding services from the calculation is consistent with the fact that amounts paid for services are generally not capitalized and would not show up on a tax-based asset side balance sheet constructed for purposes of the $50 Million Test.

 How To Calculate a Corporation’s “Aggregate Gross Assets” for Purposes of the $50 Million Test

 General rules.
 Section 1202(d)(2) provides that “aggregate gross assets” means the amount of cash and the aggregate adjusted basis of other property held by the corporation.
 We believe that the “adjusted basis of other property” means the corporation’s adjusted tax basis of other property.
-Note that a balance sheet prepared in accordance with GAAP could be misleading because assets may not be recorded at their adjusted tax basis.
-Also, a corporation’s enterprise value isn’t relevant unless all of a corporation’s assets have been contributed in a carry-over tax basis transaction such as a Section 351 exchange (which would include the incorporation of a partnership).
-For example, a corporation valued at $250 million (a value that would include its unrealized goodwill) could nevertheless have less than $50 million of cash and “aggregate gross assets” (looking at the corporation’s tax-based asset balance sheet).
-Also, the rapid depreciation and amortization of assets for tax purposes could result in a situation where the corporation satisfies the $50 million test in spite of the fact that $200 million was invested over time.
-But certainly a corporation that has attracted $200 million (in loan proceeds or subscription payments) could easily find itself with too much cash at a given time to remain below Section 1202’s $50 million limit.
-The lesson is that it might be possible to manage a corporation’s cash infusions and balance sheet to keep its “aggregate gross assets” at any given time below the $50 million mark.
+A balance sheet prepared in accordance with GAAP could be misleading because assets may not be recorded at their adjusted tax basis.
+Also, a corporation’s enterprise value isn’t relevant unless all of a corporation’s assets have been contributed in a carry-over tax basis transaction such as a Section 351 nonrecognition exchange (which would include the incorporation of a partnership).
+Applying these rules, a corporation valued at $250 million (a value that would include its unrealized goodwill) could nevertheless have “aggregate gross assets” of less than $50 million.
+Today’s accelerated depreciation and amortization of assets for tax purposes could result in the situation where the corporation passes the $50 Million Test in spite of the fact that $200 million was invested over time in the corporation.
+Of course, a corporation that has attracted $200 million (in loan proceeds or subscription payments) could easily find itself with too much cash at a given time to remain below the $50 million mark.
+The lesson is that it might be possible if you have the knowledge of how the $50 Million Test works to manage a corporation’s cash infusions and balance sheet to keep its “aggregate gross assets” below the $50 million mark.

 Summarizing the calculation process.
-There are basically three categories of assets that must be taken into account when making the $50 million test calculation: (1) cash; (2) assets not contributed to the corporation (where the actual adjusted tax basis of the assets is used); and (3) assets contributed in a tax-free transaction (where the FMV at the time of contribution of those assets must be determined for purposes of the $50 million test).
-Once the assets go onto the hypothetical Section 1202 asset-side balance sheet, they are amortized and depreciated as they would be for tax purposes.
-As noted above, if a partnership is incorporated in 2018, and the stock being tested is issued in later year, any goodwill included in the 2018 FMV determination would need to be amortized over 15 years as part of the calculation.
+There are basically three categories of assets that must be taken into account when making the $50 Million Test calculation: (i) cash; (ii) assets not contributed to the corporation (where the actual adjusted tax basis of the assets would be used); and (iii) assets contributed in a nonrecognition transaction (where the FMV at the time of contribution must be determined and used for purposes of the $50 Million Test).
+Once the assets go onto the $50 Million Test asset-side balance sheet, the assets are amortized and depreciated as they would be for tax purposes. [vii] As noted above, if a partnership is incorporated in 2018 in a nonrecognition exchange, and QSBS is issued in 2022, the goodwill included in the 2018 FMV determination should then be amortized over 15 years for purposes of making the 2022 $50 Million Test calculation.

 How To Document Satisfaction of the $50 Million Test

-In spite of the potential for extraordinary tax savings, many experienced tax advisors are not familiar with Code Section 1202 and Code Section 1045 planning.
-Venture capitalists, founders and investors who want to learn more about Code Section 1202 and Code Section 1045 planning opportunities are directed to several articles on the Frost Brown Todd website:
+In spite of the potential for extraordinary tax savings, many experienced tax advisors are not familiar with QSBS planning.
+Venture capitalists, founders and investors who want to learn more about Sections 1202 and 1045 planning opportunities are directed to several articles on the Frost Brown Todd website: